MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackAdmin/Get-AzureRMResourceProviderRegistration.md

 # Get-AzureRMResourceProviderRegistration

 ## SYNOPSIS
-The Get-AzureRmResourceProviderRegistration cmdlet gets the resource provider manifest registration details
+Gets the registration details of a resource provider.

 ## SYNTAX